jnoble-asahi/Automated-Testing/README.md

 # Set the zero off-set and span of the current - voltage converters

-# Connect one or more modulating actuators and run rangetests.py
+# Connect one or two modulating actuators and run Ttest.py